MahdiAllaith/Rocks/README.md

 This repository is maintained as an **academic portfolio project**.
 While contributions are not actively sought, feedback and suggestions are welcome.

-If you're interested in collaborating or have questions about the implementation, feel free to open an issue.
+If you have questions about the implementation, feel free to open an issue.

 ---